Privlak/531_Weightlifting_Calculator/README.md

 **Version 4:**

 This version enhances the script from its predecessor by implementing comprehensive error prevention mechanisms.
 It ensures that input data conforms to specified types and introduces a user-friendly "back" option to correct inaccurate inputs.
+There are also minor cosmetic changes to improve the experience.